kindelia-archive/Kindelia/README.md

 This is a Litereum block with 3 transactions.
-The first declares a type called "Nat", the second declares bond (function) called "double", and the third evaluates the expression `2 * 3`.
+The first declares a type called "Nat", the second declares bond (function) called "double", and the third evaluates the expression `double(3)` (with natural numbers).
 This pure block does nothing interesting, but stateful transactions can be performed with effects.

-### Effects

 Since Litereum's core language is pure, it wouldn't be capable of performing effectiful or stateful operations.
 That's why it also has a built-in Effect